temiyaha/Microsoft.Pfe.SharePointSupportPowerShell/README.md

 **UplodaFiles**

-Upload many files to a document libary.
+Upload many files to a document library.